How to Make Cube Steak Tender

 Storing Cube Steak

-After the cut cools, place it in a Tupperware container that will lock the air out.
+After the cut cools, place it in a Tupperware container that will keep the air out.
 Then you can choose to put it in the refrigerator if you plan to eat it in the next few days, or you can put it in the freezer if you think you might not get to it for a bit longer.

 Reheating Cube Steak